 Months of entry

-UCL Institute of Education (IOE) offers one of the larger music PGCE programmes in the country, allowing students to benefit from a team of lecturers with a wide range of expertise and interests.
+UCL Institute of Education (IOE) offers one of the larger music PGCE programmes in the country, allowing students to benefit from a team of lecturers and workshop leaders with a wide range of expertise and interests.

 Our central London location means that we are able to draw on the world-leading expertise of professional musicians and music educators.
-For example, a number of subject sessions are arranged in collaboration with expert musicians from The London Sinfonietta, LSO St Luke's (Gamelan) and the Kingdom Choir (Gospel).
+For example, in recent years a number of subject sessions have been arranged in collaboration with expert musicians from The London Sinfonietta orchestra, LSO St Luke's (Gamelan) and the Kingdom Choir (Gospel).

 While undertaking placements in our network of partner schools, students also benefit from the wealth of expertise on offer in London and the opportunity to teach music in a vibrant and dynamic setting.